deadapi/flux.run/readme.md

-# flux.run
+# serve-og

 A server that serves files and mocks you when things go wrong.
 Because why not?

 ## Overview

-`flux.run` is a lightweight Node.js server designed for serving HTML files locally.
+`serve-og` is a lightweight Node.js server designed for serving HTML files locally.
 Ideal for development and testing, this package allows you to quickly set up a local server that serves static HTML files from a specified directory.

 ## Features